runely/no.runely.randomdinner/README.txt

-Give Homey the chance to be funny by creating random nonsense dinners
+Have some fun with your kids by creating some random dinners.
+Combine this with a text-to-speach app and let everyone have some fun :)

-Don't expect to get a dinner that you can cook or eat ;)
+Don't expect to get a dinner that you can cook or eat.
+This is purely for fun ;)

 Add your own words